teambit/docs/docs/how-bit-works.md

 ![Bit component](https://storage.googleapis.com/static.bit.dev/docs/images/component-full.png)

-From all 3 parts, only the first one is mandatory.
+From these parts, only the first one is mandatory.
 Dependencies and tools are optional but are instrumental when sharing components between projects.

 ### Source Code